What's Really in Your Dog's Food?

 WAIT!
-Just what’s really in that food your about to feed your best friend?
-The most important thing for a pet owner is knowing how to read a dog food label and understand what it means.
+Just what's really in that food your about to feed your best friend?
+The most important thing for a pet parent to know is how to read a dog food label and truly understand what it means.

 WHAT MUST BE INCLUDED ON THE LABEL?

 - Product Name

 - Species for which the food is intended (dog, cat, hamster, etc.)